 Located in the picturesque fishing village of Caloura, Praia da Baixa d’Areia is home to deep natural pools surrounded by lush greenery.
 The beach is a beautiful location with outstanding landscapes.
 The beach is tucked between ravines making it a great location to avoid any crowds on the popular beaches.

 Also known as Praia Grande, this beach is the largest and most popular on Sao Miguel Island.
 The beach is close to holiday resorts making it a favorite with tourists as it is easily accessible from local hotels.
 It is a great beach for families to visit due to great facilities, lifeguards on duty and shallow waters to splash in.

 Lombo Gordo, Sao Miguel Island

 The wild beach of Lombo Gordo is rugged and handsome with calm tides between the breakwaters.
 Due to its remote location on the island and poor accessibility, it is very quiet and is a great beach to head to if you’re looking for a beach with few people.

-Getting there is both an adventure and a challenge but the views and the calming environment are worth it.
-Best to visit in the morning or early afternoon as the beach falls into shadow later in the day.
+Getting there is both an adventure and a challenge, but the views and the calming environment are worth it.
+It is best to visit in the morning or early afternoon as the beach falls into shadow later in the day.